bibek2003/k8-cluster-level1/README.md

                 - Deploy redis slave deployement and service on both ghe namespaces
                 - Deploy frontend Deployment and service on both the namespaces

-            - Test the deployment and services using the following command kubectl get deploy -n staging kubectl get deploy -n production kubectl get service -n staging
+            - Check the deployment and services using the following command kubectl get deploy -n staging kubectl get deploy -n production kubectl get service -n staging